Rapist Victor Stojanovic attacked 14-year-old Christchurch girl while being electronically-tracked

 A sex offender who attacked a 14-year-old girl while being electronically tracked for an earlier rape has today been jailed for more than two years.

-Victor Stojanovic, 61, was found guilty of raping a teenager in October 2017 after picking her up from the Hornby Hub shopping mall in Christchurch.
+Victor Stojanovic, 61, was found guilty of sexually assaulting the teenager in October 2017 after picking her up from the Hornby Hub shopping mall in Christchurch.

 Stojanovic drove the girl and her friend to his house before he indecently assaulted her by touching her breast, Christchurch District Court heard this morning.